-Forza Petroleum's oil and gas assets are currently limited to the Hawler license area.
-The success of Forza Petroleum is, currently, dependent on positive results from the Hawler license area.
+Forza Petroleum's oil and gas assets are currently all in the Hawler license area.
+The success of Forza Petroleum is currently dependent on positive results from the Hawler license area.
 Any failure at the Hawler license area could result in a Material Adverse Effect.

-It is impossible to predict in advance of drilling and testing whether any particular field or license area will yield oil in sufficient quantities to recover drilling or completion costs or to be commercially viable.
-The use of existing technologies and the study of producing fields in the vicinity do not enable Forza Petroleum to know conclusively prior to drilling whether oil will be present or, if present, will be in sufficient quantities to be commercially viable to develop.
+It is impossible to predict in advance of drilling and testing whether any particular well, reservoir or field will yield oil in sufficient quantities to recover drilling or completion costs or to be commercially viable.
+The use of existing technologies, the study of producing fields in the vicinity and results from wells previously drilled in the Hawler license area do not enable Forza Petroleum to know conclusively prior to drilling whether oil will be present or, if present, will be in sufficient quantities to be commercially viable to develop.
 Even if commercially viable amounts of oil exist, Forza Petroleum may damage potentially productive hydrocarbon bearing formations or experience operational difficulties while drilling or completing wells, resulting in a reduction in production from the affected well or abandonment of the well.
 There is no assurance that the analogies Forza Petroleum draws from available data from other wells, more fully explored locations or producing fields will accurately apply to reservoirs in the license area.
 Ultimately, the cost of drilling, completing and operating wells is often uncertain and new wells may not achieve intended production levels.
-Forza Petroleum may terminate its drilling program for a license area if available information indicates that the possible development of the license area is not commercially viable and, therefore, does not merit further investment.
-If Forza Petroleum's fields in the license area do not prove to be successful this could have a Material Adverse Effect.
+Forza Petroleum may terminate its plans for a reservoir or formation if available information indicates that the possible development of the reservoir or formation is not commercially viable and, therefore, does not merit further investment.
+Failure to successfully develop reservoirs and formations to supplement the reservoirs from which the Corporation is already producing could have a Material Adverse Effect.